|Health Tips to prevent problems with birds? (page updated 11/9/18)

 get a good looking bird with a fancy pedigree but that does not mean it is of any quality.
 Believe me as I have witnessed it over

-and over that paper (fancy pedigrees) does not win races.
-Birds that are out of birds that are out of other bird’s years ago,
+and over that paper (or fancy pedigrees) does not win races.
+Birds that are out of birds that are out of other bird’s years

-from Europe, don’t get it here!
-Perhaps they are diluted or inbred too much are not even out of who they are supposed to be
+ago, from Europe, don’t do it here!
+Perhaps they are diluted or inbred too much are not even out of who they are supposed to

 What I do know is that these Goldstar birds that I have bred for 40+ years win for most everyone and in any part of the country